 Shape memory alloy as a technology – what’s behind it?

-SMAs are defined by the fact that they can return to a defined shape after a seemingly plastic deformation.A distinction is made based on the physical quantities that cause a shape memory effect:
+SMAs are defined by the fact that they can return to a defined shape after a seemingly plastic deformation.A distinction is made here on the basis of the physical variables that cause a shape memory effect:

-• Mechanical: superelasticity / pseudoelasticity
+• Mechanical: Superelasticity / Pseudoelasticity

-• Thermal: two-way effect
+• Thermal: Two-way effect

-• Thermomechanical: one-way effect
+• Thermomechanical: One-way effect

 Pseudoelasticity / Superelasticity

-Pseudoelasticity, or superelasticity, describes the ability of a metallic material to be subjected to elastic/reversible strains that are orders of magnitude above the elastic strains that a conventional steel can assume.
+Pseudoelasticity, also known as superelasticity, describes the ability of a metallic material to be subjected to elastic/reversible strains in orders of magnitude way above the elastic strains that a conventional steel can assume.
 In the case of pseudoelasticity, the material is in its high-temperature phase, austenite, at the application temperature.
 The component has thus already assumed its defined shape.
-If it is subjected to mechanical stresses, the material undergoes stress-induced transformation to martensite at a critical point.
-In the process, martensite variants are formed that are oriented favorably to the direction of stress.
+If it is subjected to mechanical stress, at a critical point the material undergoes stress-induced transformation to martensite.During the process, martensite variants are formed that are oriented favourably to the direction of the strain.
 The formed “twinned martensite” provides the effect path, which macroscopically manifests itself in a large strain.
 When the material is unloaded, this transforms back into austenite.
 Since austenite only permits lattice modification, the material reshapes itself into its original shape during the course of the unloading and the associated transformation.The behavior is comparable to that of rubber.
 Pseudoelasticity is used primarily in medical technology.
 For example, stents made of pseudoelastic shape memory alloys can be guided through microcatheters due to their great elastic stretching capacity.
 When the stent reaches the vessel to be supported, the catheter is withdrawn, and the stent can fully expand and support the vessel wall where it will survive the cyclic strain of each heartbeat for many years to come.

-In the one-way effect, a material is apparently plastically deformed in its low-temperature phase and then returns to its original shape in the course of heating.
-The low-temperature phase martensite is characterized in SMA by the presence of certain crystallographic regions within the martensite grains, so-called twins.
-If a stress is applied to a component as a martensitic phase, from a critical stress onwards twin variants that are favourably located to the stress direction grow at the expense of other variants.In this case, the material can be deformed at a low stress level.
+In the one-way effect, a material is seemingly plastically deformed in its low-temperature phase and then returns to its original shape when exposed to heat.
+The low-temperature phase martensite is characterized in shape memory alloys by the presence of certain crystallographic regions within the martensite grains, so-called twins.
+If a component is subjected to a stress as a martensitic phase, from a critical stress onwards twin variants that are favourably located to the stress direction grow at the expense of other variants.In this case, the material can be deformed at a low stress level.
 In the high-temperature austenite phase, there is only one way in which atoms can arrange themselves in the lattice.
-Thus, when heated above a critical temperature, the material reshapes into its original shape and remains in this shape after cooling to the low-temperature phase without the influence of a mechanical stress.
-Therefore, to take advantage of this effect in cyclic applications, an external mechanical stress is needed to deform the component into a different geometry when cold.
+Thus, when heated above a critical temperature, the material reshapes itself into its original shape and remains in this shape even after cooling into the low-temperature phase without the influence of a mechanical stress.
+Therefore, in order to take advantage of this effect in cyclic applications, an external mechanical stress is needed to deform the component into a different geometry when cold.
 This is known as the extrinsic two-way effect.